gramineproject/graphene/Documentation/cloud-deployment.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Note that this guide assumes that you deploy Graphene on an untrusted cloud VM.
-The two steps in this guide significantly weaken the security of the cloud VM's Linux kernel.

-In particular, ``sudo insmod gsgx.ko`` introduces a local privilege escalation vulnerability.
+One step in this guide significantly weakens the security of the cloud VM's Linux kernel: ``sudo insmod gsgx.ko`` introduces a local privilege escalation vulnerability.
 This kernel module enables the FSGSBASE processor feature without proper enabling in the host Linux kernel.
 Please refer to the documentation under ``Pal/src/host/Linux-SGX/sgx-driver`` for more information.

-Also, ``sudo sysctl vm.mmap_min_addr=0`` weakens the security of the Linux kernel.
-This kernel tunable specifies the minimum virtual address that a process is allowed to mmap.
-Setting it to zero makes it easier for attackers to exploit "kernel NULL pointer dereference" defects.

-Both these steps are temporary workarounds and will not be required in the future.
+This step is a temporary workaround and will not be required in the future (starting from Linux 5.9).
 Be aware that the current guide must not be used to set up production environments.